OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 This page describes how to use [tenant tags](/docs/deployment-patterns/multi-tenant-deployments/tenant-tags.md) to make working with tenanted deployments in Octopus much easier.

-## Classifying and Working with Groups of Tenants
+## Classifying and working with groups of tenants

 Working with a small number of tenants is quite easy, they all fit on one page, and you can tailor deployments for your projects and environments based in individual tenants.
 Working with a lot of tenants (we hope all of our customers are this successful!) is much harder if you try to tailor everything based on individual tenants.
 This is where it makes sense to work with tenants in aggregate, just like [environments](/docs/infrastructure/environments/index.md) and [target roles](/docs/infrastructure/deployment-targets/index.md#target-roles) let you work with machines in aggregate instead of individually.